Skip to Main Content

 Serotonin is produced with the help of an essential amino acid called tryptophan.

-When absorbed into the blood, it is carried through the body.
+When absorbed into the blood, it is carried through the body to help with heart function.

 Factors that Influence Serotonin Levels